A note about terminology

 lock boxes

 Lock boxes are designed to allow ready access to firearms kept for defensive purposes, while keeping firearms inaccessible to unauthorized individuals.
 These devices are not intended to provide fire protection, humidity control, or defense against brute-force attack with large hand tools like pry bars and power tools.
+Lock boxes can be divided into two kinds:

-Devices made with electronic locking mechanisms
+Devices with electronic locking mechanisms.

-In addition, electronic lock boxes typically have five components:
+Electronic lock boxes typically have five components:

 2) Mechanical components of the locking mechanism proper